 Learning disability: One of a group of disorders that results in significant difficulties in listening, writing, reasoning or mathematical abilities, or social skills.
 Individuals can have either single or multiple learning disabilities.

-Psychological disorder: a disorder that causes someone’s mental, behavioral, or emotional state to interfere with their ability to function academically and socially.
+Psychological disorder: a disorder that causes someone’s mental, behavioural, or emotional state to interfere with their ability to function academically and socially.

 Mobility impairment: a malfunction in body movement that makes it difficult for someone to function as a non-disabled person could.
 Wheelchair users, for instance, are considered to have mobility impairments.